kptdev/kpt/site/book/03-packages/01-getting-a-package.md

 $ kpt pkg get https://github.com/GoogleContainerTools/kpt.git/package-examples/wordpress@v0.1
 ```

-A package on a Git repo can be fetched by specifying a branch, tag, or a commit SHA.
+A package in a Git repo can be fetched by specifying a branch, tag, or a commit SHA.
 In this case,
 we are specifying tag `v0.1`.

 > Refer to the [command reference][get-doc] for more details.